-Children in the intermediate school receive instruction daily in one special area subject.
+Children in the Intermediate School receive instruction daily in one special area subject.
 Children are exposed to the fine arts through choral music, music appreciation, and visual art instruction.
-Students have the opportunity to take strings instrumental music instruction in third and fourth grade.
+Students have the opportunity to take strings instrumental music instruction.
 Students can also take band instrumental music lessons in fourth and fifth grades.

 In art classes, the children have the opportunity to express themselves using different art media.
 The curriculum taught in library class encourages children to borrow books and read independently.
-Children can read books from the Accelerated Reader program, have their comprehension checked, and earn points toward a reward.
-The purpose of this program is to encourage the children to read.
 The children also learn introductory library and research skills.
 Oral and written communication skills are emphasized.